Nixic/BeanDefinitionRegistrarExample/README.md

 ### Hi there 👋
-## It's just example of use ImportBeanDefinitionRegistrar
+## It's just example to use ImportBeanDefinitionRegistrar
 ## URL example:  http://localhost:8666/export/0
 <!--
 **Nixic/nixic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.